nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![RedoingTheUndoingAnEditCommand](images/RedoCommandScenario.png) *Figure 9: Scenario of using a redo command after using an undo command following an edit command.*

 Following the scenario from *Figure 8*, *Figure 9* depicts the scenario in which you have decided once again to change your mind and remove the tags for Jane Doe.
-You can use the `redo` command to counteract the effects of the `undo` command on the `edit` command, and the overall results in the tags being removed from Jane Doe.
+You can use the `redo` command to counteract the effects of the `undo` command on the `edit` command, and to counteract the effects of the undo command.
+At the end, all tags will be removed from Jane Doe.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 * After using an `redo` command successfully, you cannot use a `redo` command following that `redo` command.